 Scientists have pinpointed a gene that controls how quickly a person’s nerves can regenerate after injury or disease.

-Researchers at the University of Edinburgh say the find could ultimately lead to better understanding and treatment of conditions that affect the body’s nerves, such as motor neurone disease and carpal tunnel syndrome.
+Researchers at the University say the find could lead to better understanding and treatment of conditions that affect the body’s nerves, such as motor neurone disease and carpal tunnel syndrome.

 Scientists say the discovery could also help to predict how quickly a person’s nerves will recover from a severe physical trauma, such as being involved in a car accident.

-In the long term, the discovery could help to develop more appropriate treatment programmes for those people who are likely to experience a slow recovery.
+In the long term, the research could help to develop more appropriate treatment programmes for those people who are likely to experience a slow recovery.

 Researchers were already aware that the gene - named apolipoprotein E (APOE) - controls how quickly nerve cells repair themselves in the brains of people affected by conditions such as stroke or Alzheimer’s disease.

-The team says it may now be possible to identify patients who will have a slow recovery after nerve injury, or who are likely to have poorer responses to treatments for conditions such as motor neurone disease, by examining their genes.
+The team says it may now be possible to identify patients who will have a slow recovery after nerve injury.

 The research was conducted in mice, however, around one in three humans carry the E4 version of the gene.